QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 * [Github for unity](https://unity.github.com/)
 * [Github for unity (Git)](https://github.com/github-for-unity/Unity/blob/master/docs/using/quick-guide.md)

-Personally, I did this
+Here are my steps

-* download github for unity (2nd link)
+* download GitHub for unity (2nd link)
 * you got a .package
 * open your project, and drag and drop it inside **project window** (the file explorer,